 If such behavior is observed, contact the vets.

 Anxiety issues are usually cured by themselves over time.
-But, in case you notice a prolonged behavior deterioration in your dog, it’s most likely a mental disorder.
+But, if you notice a prolonged behavior deterioration in your dog, it’s most likely a mental disorder.

 This can be attributed to prolonged depression, sickness, dizziness, or seizures.
 In such cases, contact the veterinarians immediately.

-Answer: Not really, it’s actually a very useful training.
+Not really; it’s beneficial training.
 Crating utilizes your dog’s tendency to live in a den.
-Many dogs actually enjoy staying in crates.
+Many dogs enjoy staying in crates.
 This gives them a sense of safety, and they stop making dens elsewhere.

-Answer: Dogs do not enjoy the smell of bitter apple, citrus, hot pepper.
-Spray the essence of these flavors to your furniture to keep dogs from scratching them.
+Dogs do not enjoy the smell of bitter apple, citrus, or hot pepper.
+Spray the essence of these flavors on your furniture to keep dogs from scratching them.

-Answer: Yes, chihuahuas are known to be destructive breeds.
+Yes, chihuahuas are known to be dangerous breeds.
 So they are very likely to scratch your couches.
-Sometimes, experienced trainers are needed to stop chihuahuas from damaging your beloved couch.
+Sometimes, experienced trainers are needed to stop chihuahuas from damaging your beloved sofa.

 With that, we’ve reached the end of our discussion.
 That’s all we have on “why does my dog dig on the couch”.
 If your dog prolongs this tendency, consider contacting local veterinarians.

 We hope this article has been of value to you.
-Consider looking through our blog for more interesting articles related to your furry friend.
+Consider looking through our blog for more exciting articles about your furry friend.

-Until then, take care of yourself, and of course, your best buddy!
+Until then, take care of yourself and your best buddy!